wp-plugins/horizontal-motion-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a flexible gallery; User can direct both the image scrolling direction, speed just by placing the mouse on either side of the image gallery.
+This is a flexible gallery, User can direct both the image scrolling direction, speed just by placing the mouse on either side of the image gallery.

 == Description ==